-Interesting Facts About Colombia: Entertainments
+Facts About Colombia: Entertainments

-I’m sure the poet Horace went to Colombia before writing his famous sentence “Carpe Diem”.
+I’m sure the poet Horace went to Colombia before writing his famous sentence “Carpe Diem.”
 Because of its bloody past, Colombians learned to enjoy life to the fullest.
 The music, the dance, and the sport are an integral part of their cultural legacy.

 13. Colombia, “the land of a thousand rhythms”

 In Colombia, the hairs of your skin can feel the pulsation of the music.
-From traditional Salsa music to hard rock underground parties, you will hear a full spectrum of different sounds which will invite you to move your body on the dance floor.
+From traditional Salsa music to hard rock underground parties, you will hear a full spectrum of different sounds that will invite you to move your body on the dance floor.

 With such a large number of communities and many different musical influences coming from Africa, Europe, and modern America, each region has composed its musical styles.

 The music on the Caribbean and the Pacific coast have been influenced a lot by the African culture, especially after the abolition of Slavery.
-For example, Cumbia is more present on the Caribbean Coast of Colombia, but Champeta is typical from Cartagena de Indias.
+For example, Cumbia is more present on the Caribbean Coast of Colombia, but Champeta is typical of Cartagena de Indias.
 And if you hear an accordion, you’re probably listening to a Vallenato song.

 The percussions played on the Pacific coast create a rhythm a lot more different.
 The Group Chocquibtown, which is based there, is very successful.

 Small towns in the Andean Region used to dance on Bambuco music, and the Colombian cowboys (Llaneros) are driving herds with soft harp sounds (Joropo music).